King County Council incumbents Reagan Dunn, Kathy Lambert, Pete von Reichbauer lead primary challengers

 The combined vote total of Perry and Cohen, both Democrats in a technically nonpartisan race, could foreshadow general election trouble for Lambert, a Republican, in a district that has been trending left.

 “Joe and I have talked earlier, before the results, and I let him know if he won I would be with him all the way,” Perry said.
-“And he called me back and said ‘If you win, I am with you all the way.'”
+“And he called me back and said, ‘If you win, I am with you all the way.'”

 Perry raised the most money in the race, about $150,000, compared with $80,000 for Lambert and $42,000 for Cohen.